Attapeu province: Protected areas

 Dong Ampham National Biodiversity Conservation Area (NBCA) lies partly in Attapeu province (for the northeastern part) and Sekong province (for the southeastern part), on the border with Vietnam.
 The NBCA is forested and covers about 200,000 hectares.
 Established in 1993, it is one of the 23 National Biodiversity Conservation Areas of Laos.
 Dong Ampham is home to "some of the last intact areas of lowland and tropical forests remaining in mainland Southeast Asia."
 Topographical features include the Xe Kaman and Xe Xou Rivers, and the volcanic lake Nong Fa Lake.
 Tigers and Clouded leopard have been recorded here.

 The 71,400 hectare Attapu Plain is an Important Bird Area (IBA) adjacent to the NBCA.
 It is at an elevation of 200–400 m.
 The landscape includes wetlands, such as those of the Xe Khaman and Xe Xou rivers, and freshwater lakes and pools.
 There are dry forests and dry deciduous forests, as well as shingle and stony beaches.
 Bird life includes the lesser fish eagle (Ichthyophaga humilis), red-headed vulture (Sarcogyps calvus), and white-rumped vulture (Gyps bengalensis).

 Administrative divisions

-The province is composed of the following districts:
+The province is composed of the following five districts: